 Text-based games.
-In this work we equip a text-based deep RL agent with formalized LTL instructions, building on previous works that employed belief graphs for solving text-based games.
-Adhikari et al. (2020) focused on supervised (i.e. translation) and self-supervised learned mechanisms to construct such belief graphs, whereas Ammanabrolu & Hausknecht (2020); Yin & May (2019b); Ammanabrolu & Riedl (2019) employed rule-based methods.
-At a larger scope, there is a host of other works on playing text-based games using deep reinforcement learning (Hausknecht et al., 2020; Zahavy et al., 2018; Jain et al., 2020; Yin & May, 2019a).
-Yuan et al. (2018) used count-based memory to shape the reward to improve in exploration and generalization in a simple domain.
-Narasimhan et al. (2015) and He et al. (2016) proposed variations of an LSTM-based model, which the TDQN model used in this work is built from.
-In just published work, Liu et al. (2022) took a model-based approach, focusing on object-oriented dynamics.
+In this work we equip a textbased deep RL agent with formalized LTL instructions, building on previous works that employed belief graphs for solving text-based games.
+(Adhikari et al., 2020) focused on supervised (i.e. translation) and self-supervised learned mechanisms to construct such belief graphs, whereas (Ammanabrolu and Hausknecht, 2020; Yin and May, 2019b; Ammanabrolu and Riedl, 2019) employed rule-based methods.
+At a larger scope, there is a host of other works on playing text-based games using deep reinforcement learning (Hausknecht et al., 2020; Zahavy et al., 2018; Jain et al., 2020; Yin and May, 2019a).
+(Yuan et al., 2018) used count-based memory to shape the reward to improve in exploration and generalization in a simple domain.
+(Narasimhan et al., 2015; He et al., 2016) proposed variations of an LSTM-based model, which the TDQN model used in this work is built from.
+In just published work, (Liu et al., 2022) took a model-based approach, focusing on object-oriented dynamics.
 However, these works do not address the role and representation of instructions that defines our work.
-Kimura et al. (2021) does employ a neuro-symbolic RL method using Logical Neural Networks.
+(Kimura et al., 2021) does employ a neuro-symbolic RL method using Logical Neural Networks.
 However, it does not focus on instructions, operates over all logical facts of the environment, and is applied to a simpler domain.

-Instruction following and Linear Temporal Logic.
-Vaezipoor et al. (2021) trained an RL agent to follow various LTL instructions in both discrete and continuous action-space visual environments.
-They used R-GCNs to learn representations of the LTL instructions and also employed LTL progression.
-Their model showed good generalization performance on similar and much larger unseen instructions than those observed during training .
-However, in contrast to the work presented here, they relied on ground-truth event detectors and operated in fully observable settings, while we use GATA's learned belief graphs, in a partially observable setting, to evaluate the truth or falsity of propositions and to progress formulae.
-We further distinguish ourselves from this work by opting for training the LTL semantics end-to-end using a transformer rather than an R-GCN.
-Works using LTL for reward specification (Leon et al., 2020; Kuo et al., 2020; Camacho et al., 2019; Toro Icarte et al., 2018b; Littman et al., 2017) or advice (Toro Icarte et al., 2018a) in RL agents exist, however they do not focus on text-based environments nor partially observable ones.
+Following LTL instructions.
+(Vaezipoor et al., 2021) trained an RL agent to follow various LTL instructions in both discrete and continuous actionspace visual environments.
+They used R-GCNs to learn representations of the LTL instructions and employed LTL progression.
+Their model showed good generalization performance on similar and much larger unseen instructions than those observed during training.
+However, they relied on groundtruth event detectors, while we use a learned event detector (GATA) and opt for training the LTL semantics end-to-end using a transformer rather than an R-GCN.
+Works using LTL for reward specification (Leon et al., 2020; Kuo et al., 2020; Camacho et al., 2019; Toro Icarte et al., 2018b; Littman et al., 2017) or advice (Toro Icarte et al., 2018a) in RL agents exist, however they do not focus on text-based environments, which are inherently partially observable.
+Our work further differs in that we model instructions dynamically on the environment's observations and use a learned event detector (GATA) rather than ground truth.